spikeof2010/SpikesRelics/README.md

 5. Explosive Vial
    - Shop Relic
    - Whenenver you use a potion, deal 7 damage to ALL enenies.
-6. Zombie Tooth
+6. Gloom Polyp
-   - Uncommon Relic
+   - Boss Relic for Silent
-   - Every 4 turns, return a card from your discard pile to your hand.
+   - At the beginning of combat, gain 2 Noxious Fumes.
+Every 2 turns, gain 1 Noxious Fumes.
 7. Miniature Black Hole
    - Rare Relic
    - Every 5 turns, apply slow to the enemy.
 8. Rolling Boulder
    - Common Relic
-   - Every 4 turns, gain 12 block.
+   - Every 4 turns, gain 20 block.
 9. Sandwich
    - Boss Relic
    - At the beginning of each turn, draw 1 card and add one card at random to your hand.
 It costs 0 until end of turn.